 Innovation in the utilities space has been high-profile and public-facing – the media is full of stories about smart meters, solar panels, storage batteries, smart thermostats and more.
 DSP know that the unifying force in 2017 is not hardware, but data: the role that utilities will play in the energy landscape will have less to do with installing devices, but everything to do with connecting them.

-Energy and utilities companies are in a unique position to collect huge amounts of customer data, which they can then use to optimize grid operations and customer experiences.
-This requires databases, big data analytics, and managed service providers like dsp to bring it all together.
+Energy and utilities companies are in a unique position to collect huge amounts of customer data, which they can then use to optimise grid operations and customer experiences.
+This requires databases, big data analytics, and managed service providers like DSP to bring it all together.

 “With the rise of distributed energy resources, a smarter grid, and more advanced analytics, technologies for utility companies continue to become increasingly sophisticated and complex,” Oracle explains.
 “The cloud is the answer; no longer are utilities required to invest substantial funds to upgrade and replace legacy systems with in-house solutions.”

 An Oracle study of 100 energy and utilities companies in the United States reports that almost every utility in the U.S. (97%) uses cloud-based applications already or plans to in the future.
 89% of executives surveyed said they’ll send meter data management (MDM) information to the cloud in the next three years, and 69% plan to use cloud for their customer information systems within three years.

 In Europe, utilities have approached the first round of cloud adoption in moderation, and this gives them an opportunity to leverage the learnings from other industries for the next round.

 It’s not just about location and security of data storage: the main benefits of the cloud are around its processing power.
 The rise of smart metering and smart networks will drive a requirement for greater processing power that companies will struggle to meet on premises.
 Cloud ensures that companies will be able to make near real-time decisions from customer data.